jboss/jboss-parent-pom/README.md

     </parent>

 Depending on the needs of your build, you can customize the plugins and other settings using properties.
-For example, to use a specific version of the maven-compiler-plugin, just set a property.
+For example, to override the default version of the maven-compiler-plugin, just set a property.

     <properties>
         <version.compiler.plugin>2.3</version.compiler.plugin>
     </properties>

-Or set the JDK source and target level used in the build.
+Or override the default Java compiler source and target level used in the build.
+Note the default level is 1.6.

     <properties>
-        <maven.compiler.target>1.6</maven.compiler.target>
+        <maven.compiler.target>1.5</maven.compiler.target>
-        <maven.compiler.source>1.6</maven.compiler.source>
+        <maven.compiler.source>1.5</maven.compiler.source>
     </properties>

 For the full list of properties, refer to the POM itself.